-Likewise, Performance as a speed characteristic is not calculated based on the max speed of the machines in the system, since not every process desires 100% speed.
-Rather, it is based on the minimum possible time per part as the benchmark, while comparing it against the actual time per part.
+Likewise, performance as a speed characteristic is not calculated based on the max speed of the machines in the system, since not every process desires 100% speed.
+Rather, it is based on the minimum possible time per part as the benchmark, comparing it against the actual time per part.

-However, the time per part many vary dramatically even within just a few minutes so an alternative averaged calculation is used.
+However, the time per part may vary dramatically, even within a few minutes, so an alternative averaged calculation is used.
 The performance uses the time it should take to produce a certain quantity of units, then divides it by the actual time it took to produce those units.